unlim-it/docs.bosonprotocol.io/src/docs/reference-application/introduction.md

 ## Features

 1. Users can connect wallet from metamask or with wallet connect
-2. Seller can list an item, which mints an 1155 NFT
+2. Seller can list an item, which mints an ERC1155
 3. Seller can view her listings and void any remaining quantities that haven't been committed to
-4. Seller can track the lifecycle of her listings of minted 721 NFTs committed to by buyers
+4. Seller can track the lifecycle of her listings of minted ERC721 tokens committed to by buyers
 5. Seller can cancel or admit fault on a commitment token if issues arise
 6. Buyer can discover NFTs for physical items, filtering by description or location based on metadata attached